EU is 'foe', as Trump seeks to make friends with Putin

 The Helsinki summit comes a few days after Trump threatened to quit Nato, insulted Germany's Angela Merkel, and urged Britain to break off Brexit talks and "sue" the EU instead - creating a spectacle of Western infighting.

-The best case scenario for the EU is that Trump and Putin agree nothing substantial, except to revive a nuclear disarmament treaty.
+The best case scenario for Europe is that Trump and Putin agree nothing substantial, except to revive a nuclear disarmament treaty.

 The worst case is that Trump makes a deal over Europe's head, for instance, to recognise Russia's annexation of Crimea from Ukraine, or to end sanctions, in return for Putin's warm words.

-No matter what the outcome is, the summit will be a triumph for the Russian leader on state media, however.
+No matter what the outcome is, the summit will be a propaganda triumph for the Russian leader on state media, however.

 It means Russia can look down on the US the way the Soviet Union used to, Igor Korotchenko, a Russian defence chief, told Russian TV ahead of Monday's meeting.